Hamilton cuts Rosberg's F1 lead with 50th win

 The body language contrasted to the 2015 aftermath, when Hamilton tossed Rosberg a cap and had it thrown back at him.

-Verstappen had pushed Rosberg hard early on but any hope of him getting between the Mercedes drivers ended when he pitted with his team expecting it.
+Verstappen had pushed Rosberg hard early on but any hope of getting between the Mercedes drivers ended when he pitted with his team not expecting it.

 The 18-year-old then dropped to a crawling pace before pulling across the gravel and parking up but marshals were unable to move the Red Bull to safety without the use of a crane, leading to a virtual safety car.